 WILDFIRES IN THE MEDITERRANEAN: A HUMAN-RELATED DISASTER

-Scientists estimate that during the 21st century wildfires will account for at least 30% of GHG emissions in the Mediterranean region and the total burned area is projected to increase by 40-100%.
+Scientists estimate that in the Mediterranean region along the 21st century the total burned area from wildfires is projected to increase by 40-100%.
 One of the main causes of wildfires is inadequate land management leading to accumulation of dry biomass and landscape simplification.
 The abandonment of rural areas of Mediterranean countries with a traditional mosaic-like landscape of high environmental and socioeconomic resilience, has led to the homogenization and simplification of the territory.
 The consequences are accumulation of biomass, poor landscape planning and the consequent fire risk exacerbation.

 THE SOLUTION: FIRE-SMART LANDSCAPES

-The MediterRE3 project will promote a relatively novel approach to manage wildfire hazards: the so-called “fire-smart landscape management”.
-This integrated approach is primarily based on biomass management and fire spread/fireintensity reduction.
+The MediterRE3 project promotes a relatively novel approach to manage wildfire hazards: the so-called “fire-smart landscape management”.
+This integrated approach is primarily based on biomass management and fire spread/fire intensity reduction.
 By lowering ignition likelihood and fire behaviour potential, forests and the whole landscapes become more resistant to fire spread and more resilient to its occurrence.
 In the past two decades the development of the principles of Forest Landscape Restoration (FLR) highlighted the benefits of this integrated landscape management approach to promote fire-smart landscapes.

 THE MEDITERRE3 PROJECT ACTIVITIES